junxit/us-congress-bills-110/metadata.md

 - 2007-01-23 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-01-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 431 - 0 (Roll no. 49). (text: CR 1/22/2007 H807)
 - 2007-01-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 431 - 0 (Roll no. 49).(text: CR 1/22/2007 H807)
+- 2007-01-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.